geeksblabla/geeksblabla.com/blablas/ep17/index.md

 published: true
 url:
 podcastUrl:
----

-On this episode of Geeksblabla, Abderahim ,Mohammed , Amine and Youssouf Talk about Serverless && Faas, A complete introduction, Pros and Cons And why you should start working with Faas.
+description: "On this episode of Geeksblabla, Abderahim ,Mohammed , Amine and Youssouf Talk about Serverless && Faas, A complete introduction, Pros and Cons And why you should start working with Faas."

-## Notes

-0:00 - Introduction
+notes: "0:00 - Introduction

 0:05 - what is Serverless ?